Ulugh Khan: Gujarat

 In early 1299, Alauddin sent an army led by Ulugh Khan and Nusrat Khan to invade the wealthy Vaghela-ruled kingdom of Gujarat.
 According to the Jain chronicler Jinaprabha Suri, Ulugh Khan's forces defeated the army of the defending king Karna at Asapalli (present-day Ahmedabad).
 Karna fled from the battlefield, after which Ulugh Khan's army thoroughly sacked the wealthy city of Anahilavada (Patan).
 According to Jinaprabha, Ulugh Khan and Nusrat Khan destroyed hundreds of other towns, including Asapalli, Vanmanthali and Surat.
-They also looted several monasteries, palaces and temples.
+They also looted several monasteries, palaces, and temples.
 This account is also confirmed by the Muslim chroniclers Ziauddin Barani and Isami.

 The Delhi army left Gujarat with a huge amount of wealth and several prisoners.
 During a halt near Jalore, Ulugh Khan and Nusrat Khan punished some of the soldiers for not remitting the khums (one-fifth share of the loot) to the imperial treasury.
-This resulted in a mutiny, mainly by the Mongol (Mughal) soldiers, who had converted to Islam recently.
+This resulted in a mutiny, mainly by the Mongol soldiers, who had converted to Islam recently.
 The mutineers murdered Ulugh Khan's secretary and Nusrat Khan's brother Malik A'izzudin.
 The next day, around 2000-3000 of them attacked Ulugh Khan's camp.
 The attackers misidentified a nephew of Alauddin as Ulugh Khan, and killed him.
 Ulugh Khan, who was in a lavatory at the time of the attack, escaped to Nusrat Khan's tent, where the loyal soldiers assembled and forced the rebels to retreat.
 After the army reached Delhi, severe punishments were meted out to the family members of the rebels.

 Battle of Kili

 While Ulugh Khan and Nusrat Khan were in Gujarat, Zafar Khan repulsed a Mongol invasion in Sindh.
 This victory established Zafar Khan's reputation as a brilliant general, and according to the near-contemporary chronicler Ziauddin Barani, made both Alauddin and Ulugh Khan jealous of Zafar Khan's newly acquired fame.
 Barani also claims that the two brothers made plans to blind or poison Zafar Khan.
 Historian Banarsi Prasad Saksena doubts the truthfulness of Barani's allegations.

 At the 1299 Battle of Kili against the Mongols, Ulugh Khan led the reinforcement unit of the Delhi army.
 During the battle, Zafar Khan attacked a Mongol contingent without Alauddin's permission, and was killed after inflicting heavy casualties on the Mongols.
-According to the 17th-century historian Hajiuddabir's Zafarul-vali, Ulugh Khan did not come to Zafar Khan's rescue because he maintained an ill-will against Zafar Khan.
+According to the 17th-century historian Hajiuddabir's Zafarul-vali, Ulugh Khan did not come to Zafar Khan's rescue because he maintained an ill-will towards Zafar Khan.
 The Mongols ultimately retreated from the battlefield.